Ginsbourger/ginsbourger.github.io/_pages/events.md

 <li> Presentation at <a href="http://www.congrex.no/geostats2012/"> The 9th International Geostatistics Congress </a> in Oslo (NO),
 from June 11. to 15.
 2012 </li>
 <p> </p>
-<li> Research visit at the TU Dortmund (invitation by PD.
+<li> Research visit and invited talk at the TU Dortmund (invitation by PD.
 Dr. Sonja Kuhnt) from April 23. to 26.
 2012 </li>
 <p> </p>
+#* Invited talk in the frame of the Collaborative Research Center SFB 708, TU Dortmund (Germany), April 25 2012
 <li> I started to serve as Associate Editor of the
 <a href="http://www.tandfonline.com/toc/gscs20/current">Journal of Statistical Computation and Simulation</a>, on February 18.
 2012 </li>
 <p> </p>